cape-project-eu/SECAPI-spec/website/docs/content/2. Conventions/09-asynchronous-operations.md

                 "status": "True",
                 "lastTransitionTime": "2024-11-06T14:25:18Z",
                 "reason": "VPCInitialized",
-                "message": "The VPC has been initialized successfully" }
+                "message": "The VPC has been successfully initialized " }
         ]
     }